cogito-finance/cogito-vault-contracts/README.md

-# Cogito Protocol Contracts
+# Cogito Protocol Contracts (V2)

-- Fund vaults follow the [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) standard.
-- Uses latest OpenZeppelin and Chainlink libraries
+Represents a fund with offchain custodian and NAV, with a whitelisted set of holders.

 ## Development